hknutzen/Netspoc/technical.markdown

-Within Netspocs graph representation of the topology, the virtual IP address is included twice, with an additional virtual interface at every participating router (Fig. )
+Within Netspocs graph representation of the topology, the virtual IP address is included twice, with an additional virtual interface at every participating router (Fig. ).
+Obviously, virtual interfaces are reasonable only within cycles.
+Therefore Netspoc checks, whether all virtual interfaces sharing a single virtual IP address are located inside the same loop.

 {% include image.html src="./images/virtual_interface.png" description="Virtual IP adresses are represented in Netspoc as additional interfaces" %}